MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Set-AppxPackageAutoUpdateSettings.md

 ```

 ### -UseSystemPolicySource
-Specifies that an override can be applied to the Developer set settings.
+Specifies that an override can be applied to the Developer configured settings.

 ```yaml
 Type: SwitchParameter